scarrasco85/portfolio-angular-frontend/README.md

 ```
 By default the app runs in: [http://localhost:4200/](http://localhost:4200/).

-Remember that you need download be running 'backend-portfolio-angular' for the app runs successfully.
-You can see how to do it here.
+Remember that you need to download and be running 'backend-portfolio-angular' for the app runs successfully.
+You can see how to do it [here](https://github.com/scarrasco85/backend-portfolio-angular).

 ---
 ## Technologies used 🛠️